 First, we have the dip tube, where the air coming from the air supply will flow.
 Usually, the open end goes inside the tank, somewhere near the base of the vessel.

 Obviously the air supply comes next, connecting to the dip tube.
-It supplies a constant air flow to create the bubbles.
+It supplies a constant airflow to create the bubbles.

-Usually you’ll use a DP device for the pressure transmitter here.
+Usually, you’ll use a DP device for the pressure transmitter here.
 You need to connect the dip tube line to the high-pressure cell of your DP transmitter.
 The low-pressure cell will depend on your application.
 For open tanks, you let it vent to the atmosphere.
 For closed tanks, you should connect it to the top of your vessel.
 In both cases, you should install the transmitter above the tank.

 The last item in our list of devices for the air bubbler system is the pressure regulator or constant differential relay.
-This device is the key for answering the question “How does a bubbler work?”
-It makes sure that the air flow through the dip tube remains constant.
+This device is the key to answering the question “How does a bubbler work?”
+It makes sure that the airflow through the dip tube remains constant.
 With a constant flow, when the level of the liquid changes, it also changes its hydrostatic pressure, also known as backpressure.
 Using this backpressure and the liquid’s density, the transmitter can calculate the level of the tank.

 A low level will have little resistance on the gas, so the transmitter should read zero.
 As the level rises, the resistance does too, and the device detects the rising backpressure.
 When the level reaches 100 percent, the dip tube will contain all the air for the transmitter to measure.